 We do not want a future where humans have no roles to play and are obsolete as they stare down while their robotic counterparts carry out the tasks they previously performed.

-Ultimately, these intelligent robots will have to learn how to cooperate with us in order for us to develop an artificial intelligence that can be trusted and followed simultaneously.
+Ultimately, these intelligent robots will have to learn how to cooperate with us for us to develop artificial intelligence that can be trusted and followed simultaneously.

 It’s been said if you don’t believe in the future, then it won’t happen.
 The future is already here.
 Today.
 We live in an era of robotics and artificial intelligence(AI).
 And we are just beginning to see their potential applications, including in the field of medicine.